Spanish Studies Programs in Córdoba, Argentina

 - Dedication to academic excellence

-- Semesters begin with an intensive language period (Monday-Friday)
+- Semesters begin with an intensive language period (Monday-Thursday)

 - After the intensive period, classes generally meet Monday-Thursday, allowing for independent travel